ragnarlotus/vue-daval/README.md

 ```

 # Usage
+First you need to import the mixin and then add it to you vue component.

-Just create an object in the component named "validations" and create a tree of validations imitating the data structure.
+Then just create an object in the component named "validations" imitating the data structure, with an object with the validators as value.

 The included validators are: